 Non-Degree Seeking (Special) Graduate Student

-Persons wishing to take courses for graduate credit without admission to a particular graduate program may apply to become a graduate special student.
+Persons wishing to take courses for graduate credit without admission to a particular graduate program may apply to become a non-degree seeking (special) graduate student.
 To be eligible, an applicant must hold a bachelor's degree from a regionally accredited institution.
 A student who fails to meet the minimum GPA requirement for admission to a graduate degree program also may be permitted to enroll as a non-degree seeking student.
-If application to a particular graduate program is made subsequently, credits earned as a graduate special student will be considered on the basis of appropriateness to the degree program.
+If application to a particular graduate program is made subsequently, credits earned as a non-degree seeking student will be considered on the basis of appropriateness to the degree program.
 No more than nine credits earned as a non-degree seeking graduate student may later apply to degree requirements without prior approval of the appropriate Graduate Program Director.
-Individuals who wish to register for graduate nursing courses as a special student should consult with the Nursing Graduate Program Director in the College of Nursing and Health Sciences to receive permission to enroll.
+Individuals who wish to register for graduate nursing courses as a non-degree seeking (special) student should consult with the Nursing Graduate Program Director in the College of Nursing and Health Sciences to receive permission to enroll.
 Non-degree seeking graduate students are not eligible for the financial aid programs described elsewhere in this catalog.

-Once you have applied and are enrolled as a graduate special, you only need to reapply if you have not enrolled in any courses at UW-Eau Claire for three years.
+Students who have applied and enrolled as non-degree seeking graduate students must reapply only if they have not enrolled in any courses at UW-Eau Claire for three years.

 Students who have previously been academically dismissed from a graduate program are not eligible to return to the University as a non-degree seeking (special) student.
 Instead, they must go through the appeals process specified in their letter of dismissal.

 Board of Regents policy makes it possible for students to audit courses at reduced costs as follows: Wisconsin residents may audit classes by paying only 30 percent of the normal per credit academic fee and non-residents may audit by paying 50 percent of the non-resident academic fee.
 In both cases any special course fees or materials are additional.